Matt-Eva/intro-to-hash-tables/README.md

 ### Load Factor

-Part of determining a hash tables performance involves a metric call a "load factor".
-Basically, a load factor represents the relationship between the number of key value pairs stored within a hash table and the number of buckets available within that hash table.
+Part of determining a hash table's performance involves a metric call a "load factor".
+Basically, a load factor represents the relationship between the number of key value pairs stored within a hash table and the number of buckets available in that hash table.

 `load factor = n / k`